davfaz70/sinatra-myapp/Readme.md

 This code configures the app saying that the DBMS is mongodb and the database is test.

-Now create a new folder into myapp directory and let’s call it ‘views’, into this folder we create four files:
+Now create a new folder into myapp directory and let’s call it ‘views’, into this folder we create four files with .erb extension:

 * index.erb
 * new.erb
 * edit.erb
 * show.erb

-_(.erb is the extension, not a part of name)._

-At the moment leave these files empty and write code that help us for not repeat the same code more times into **myapp.rb**:
+At the moment leave these files empty and write code that help us for not repeat the same code more times into **myapp.rb:**

 ```
 helpers do